 However, we mean “online” in a specific sense.

-Mobile devices are the most popular way to browse the web, with 71% of people in the United States choosing their smartphones and tablets over any other internet connected device.
-When listing a home for sale, note that people will likely look at it from their mobile device.
+Mobile devices are a popular way to surf the web, with 73% of buyers using a smartphone or tablet in their home search.
+When listing a home for sale, note that people will likely look at it from their smartphone or spot it while sifting through properties on their iPad.

 Be especially vigilant about your house’s photos!

 Social media is inescapable these days.
 Over 2 billion people worldwide use Facebook, making the social media site one of the strongest platforms for marketing.
-On average, each Facebook user has more than 200 Facebook “friends” with whom they share photos, news articles, and personal information.
+What’s more, 74% of those users visit the site daily, according to a 2019 Pew Research Center study.

 Tapping into this wealth of potential buyers is a no brainer.
 By “sharing” your listing, you’re showing it to hundreds of people.
 If somebody else shares your post, all the better.